 The culinary tradition of El Salvador is fantastic, and the tortillas made there are among the best you’ll ever eat.
 Sadly, most people haven’t had the chance to try El Salvadoran food.
 So check out this list of food you should put on your bucket list.

-If you are traveling the whole of Central America, don’t miss out on some delicious 11 Mouth-Watering Honduran Foods.
+If you are traveling the whole of Central America, don’t miss our delicious guides!

 - Best El Salvador Food